Deep Learning in steganography and steganalysis from 2015 to 2018

-Those three currents can help deriving approaches by CNN that integrate the ideas presented here.
+These three schools of thought can help derive approaches by CNN that integrate the ideas presented here.
 That said, the ultimate solution may be to detect the phenomenon of mismatch and raise the alarm or prohibit the decision \cite{Koak2017_SafePredict}.
-In short, to integrate a mechanism a little smarter than just holistic or atomistic.
+In short, to integrate a more intelligent mechanism than just holistic or atomistic.